-In late 2018, Richard D. Bartlett published a proposal to start a "microsolidarity" community in Western Europe — a small group of people supporting each other to do more meaningful work.
+In late 2018, Richard D. Bartlett published a proposal to start a "microsolidarity" group — a small mutual aid community for people to do a kind of personal development, in good company, for social benefit.

 The proposal introduces some specific use of language: